theorydas/spikit/README.md

 ### `Exploring the dark universe through gravitational waves`

-This package aims to aiding in the search for the nature of dark matter through the lens of gravitational wave astronomy.
-It is a collection of user-friendly tools for simulating the evolution of black hole binaries enveloped by `dark matter spikes'.
+This package aims to assist in the search for the nature of dark matter through the lens of gravitational wave astronomy.
+It is a collection of user-friendly tools for simulating the inspiral of black hole binaries enveloped by `dark matter spikes'.